 In short, in every analysis except one, marriage did nothing for women’s health.
 The one exception was for women who had been married for the first time for at least 10 years.
 They were slightly healthier after they married than they were before — but only if they were from the oldest cohort of women.
 Among the youngest cohort, the women with the longest marriages tended to be slightly less healthy than they were when they were single.
 (For more on sex differences, see "Is it true that single women and married men do the best?")

 In other analyses, the married people were compared to the lifelong single people.
-Again, the married people included only those people who were currently married for the first time, and not anyone who got married and then got divorced.
+Again, the married people included only those people who were currently married for the first time—not anyone who got married and then got divorced.
 So again, the methodology gave an unfair advantage to marriage.
 As the author acknowledged, in these kinds of analyses, the married and single people differ in all sorts of ways other than their marital status, so any differences in health may be about those differences rather than marriage.
 The married people did have better health than the single people in these comparisons.
 When two different statistical analyses were compared, the differences between the married and single people were always smaller for the analyses that did a better job of controlling for the ways that married and single people might differ other than their marital status.
 But even the most sophisticated analyses did not take into account all the important ways the groups could differ, such as the greater income and wealth of people who are married.

-Professor Tumin draws two main conclusions from his findings.
+Tumin draws two main conclusions from his findings.
 First, as analyses become more sophisticated, any health benefits of marriage become harder to find.
 In the most sophisticated analyses from his study, there were no health benefits whatsoever for men who married for the first time.
-There was only one hint of a benefit for women – and even that finding was reversed for the youngest cohort of women.
+There was only one hint of a benefit for women — and even that finding was reversed for the youngest cohort of women.
 Second, any health benefits of marrying may be dissipating over time.
 That conclusion was based on the finding that the longest marriages (10 years or more) had positive health implications for the oldest women but tended to have negative implications for the youngest women.
 Today’s (relatively) young men get no health benefit from marrying and the young women who have been married for at least 10 years were slightly healthier when they were single.

-On June 13, 2016, the cover story of Time magazine was titled, “How to stay married (and why).”
+On June 13, 2016, the cover story of Time was titled, “How to stay married (and why).”
 Time was wrong then in insisting that marrying makes people healthier, and over time, the evidence against the fortune cookie message (get married, get healthier) has become even more compelling.

 Just a few months ago, a 16-year study of more than 11,000 Swiss adults was published.
 It showed that people who married either experienced no change in their health (by one measure) or suffered slightly worse health (by another measure) compared to when they were single.
-An American study from 2012 showed an improvement in health for those who had been married just a few years but no health benefits for those who had been married longer.
+An American study from 2012 showed an improvement in health for those who had been married just a few years, but no health benefits for those who had been married longer.
 This “honeymoon effect” has turned up occasionally in studies of health and happiness.
-Sometimes people who get married and stay married (but not those who divorce) experience an initial increase in well-being when they first marry, but then they go back to the same level of health or happiness as they had when they were single.
+Sometimes people who get married and stay married (but not those who divorce) experience an initial increase in well-being when they first marry, but then they go back to the same level of health or happiness that they had when they were single.

 It is time for Time to rewrite the story of marriage and health.
 Everyone else who has repeated the claim that marrying makes people healthier should do the same.